Afsalmc/beta-bot/readme.md

                          1) Python-Telegram-Bot of https://python-telegram-bot.org/
                          2) chatterbot project of https://chatterbot.readthedocs.io/

-For furthur investigation and deep diving into the code plaese consider the root project's documentations given above .
+For furthur investigation and deep diving into the code please consider the root project's documentations given above .